-Several key assumptions must be considered.
-First, direct and indirect contacts among rodents were inferred from co-location in space and time rather than directly observed45.
-This approach assumes individuals who are detected at the centroid of their home range move uniformly within it, which is unlikely to be accurate62.
-As a result, contact rates may be under- or overestimated, particularly for species with variable movement behaviours29.Future studies using real-time tracking (e.g., radio tagging) could refine these estimates, though ethical challenges remain89,90.
-Second, only a subset of rodents and shrews active at a study site were captured91,92.
-We account somewhat for the impact this will have on our network models by inferring the total abundance of species within these sites78,93.
-If captured individuals behave differently from those not detected, network inferences may be biased.
-For example, if trap shyness influences space sharing, contact rates could be overestimated.
-Replicating this study across additional sites would help assess these potential biases.
+Several key assumptions warrant consideration.
+First, rodent contacts were inferred from co-location in space and time, assuming uniform movement within estimated home ranges—an assumption unlikely to hold across species with variable movement behaviours37,38,57.
+Real-time tracking (e.g., radio-tagging) could refine these estimates, though ethical challenges exist to conducting these in our study areas84,85.
+Second, only a subset of active individuals was captured, and behavioural differences between captured and uncaptured animals could bias network inferences and metrics86,87.
+We partially accounted for this by inferring total species abundance73,88.
+In addition, removal trapping may have created temporary spatial vacuums later filled by transient individuals with potentially different contact behaviours.
+Although trapping sessions were spaced by ≥3 months to allow for re-equilibration, as recommended in regional protocols, we cannot exclude bias from altered community composition.
+While our leave-one-out meta-analysis helps account for spatial hotspots between sessions, it cannot address changes in network structure caused by removal and replacement of high-contact individuals.
+Replicating the study across more sites would help evaluate these potential biases.

 In conclusion, this study highlights the variability in contact rates and network structures among rodent and shrew species across land-use types in LASV-endemic settings.
 The complex contact networks involving multiple species may facilitate LASV transmission in unexpected ways, particularly in agricultural settings where intra- and inter-specific interactions are frequent.
 These findings underscore the importance of tailoring control strategies to specific ecological contexts and host species behaviours to mitigate Lassa fever risks effectively.

-Author contact information

-David Simons - The Royal Veterinary College, Camden London, UK, NW1 0TU, dsimons19@rvc.ac.uk

-Ravi Goyal - UC San Diego 9500 Gilman Dr. La Jolla, CA, USA 92093, r1goyal@health.ucsd.edu

-Umaru Bangura - Bernhard Nocht Institute for Tropical Medicine, Bernhard-Nocht-Straße 74, 20359 Hamburg, Germany, umaru.bangura@bnitm.de

-Rory Gibb - University College London, Gower Street, London, WC1E 6BT, rory.gibb.14@alumni.ucl.ac.uk

-Ben Rushton - Panadea Diagnostics GmbH, Bernhard-Nocht-Strasse 74, 20359 Hamburg, Germany b.rushton@panadea-diagnostics.com

-Dianah Sondufu - Mercy UMC Hospital, Bo, Sierra Leone, dsondufu@gmail.com

-Mike Dawson - Mercy UMC Hospital, Bo, Sierra Leone, mikedawsonfoday72@gmail.com

-Momoh Jimmy – Kenema Government Hospital, Kenema, Sierra Leone, pandorasierraleone@gmail.com

-James Koninga – Kenema Government Hospital, Kenema, Sierra Leone, james.koninga@gmail.com

-Joseph Lahai - Mercy UMC Hospital, Bo, Sierra Leone, josephlahaiphlebo@gmail.com

-Joyce Lamin - Mercy UMC Hospital, Bo, Sierra Leone, joycelamin@gmail.com

-Rashid Ansumana - Njala University Campus, Bo, Sierra Leone, rashidansumana@gmail.com

-Elisabeth Fichet-Calvet - Bernhard Nocht Institute for Tropical Medicine, Bernhard-Nocht-Straße 74, 20359 Hamburg, Germany, fichet-calvet@bnitm.de

-Richard Kock - The Royal Veterinary College, Camden London, UK, NW1 0TU, r.kock@btinternet.com

-Deborah Watson-Jones - Mwanza Intervention Trials Unit, Isamilo Street, 11936, Mwanza, Tanzania, deborah.watson-jones@lshtm.ac.uk

-Kate E. Jones - University College London, Gower Street, London, WC1E 6BT, kate.e.jones@ucl.ac.uk

 References

 1. McCormick JB, Webb PA, Krebs JW, Johnson KM, Smith ES., 1987.
 A prospective study of the epidemiology and ecology of lassa fever.
 J Infect Dis 155: 437–44